 Contact me today if you're a marketing manager in need of content.
 Actually, regardless of your title, if you need good content, I'm the person to create it for you, so please contact me today.
 And to be quite honest, I've had more than a few clients tell me that my content wasn't good: they've told me that my content has "exceeded their expectations."
 In other words, the content that I tend to produce is as Tony the Tiger would say "IT'S GREAT!"

-All in all, what I'm getting at is that even as a freelance writer in Kentucky, I deal with annoying co-workers just like anyone else.
-Because of this, I thought it would be a good idea for both you and I to discuss a few tips relating to dealing with these types of people.
-After all, it's these very people that cause much anger to arise within us.
-In fact, as a person who works from behind a computer screen, there are many times that I wish I could reach through the screen and pull some of my co-workers through my computer and jack slap them.
-THEY CAN BE SOOOO ANNOYING!!!
+What I'm getting at here, is even as a freelance writer who works from home, I deal with annoying co-workers just like anyone else.
+Because of this, I thought it would be a good idea to discuss a few tips relating to dealing with these types of people.

 Tip #1: Ignore Them

 As a freelance writer in Kentucky, the only way that I tend to come in contact with my co-workers is via online forum posts.
 I have recently discovered that the best way to avoid those arrogant, backstabbing co-workers is by avoiding these forums.
-Sure, these forums can be valuable when it comes to learning the ropes of a new writing platform, but in all actuality, any questions that need to be answered can be addressed by the Help Desk of the platform that I'm working for.
+Sure, these forums can be valuable when it comes to learning the ropes of a new writing platform, but in all actuality, any questions that need to be answered can be addressed by the Help Desk.
 If a platform doesn't offer a Help Desk, it probably isn't worth writing for anyway.

 Tip #2: Never direct any work toward annoying co-workers

 In the freelance business, I have several niches that I consider myself to be an expert in.
 When a client needs my services, if I don't feel that I'm adequately qualified to complete the work, I will outsource it to someone who is qualified.
 But I also make sure to never direct or outsource any of my work to an annoying co-worker.
-Although the annoying co-worker may not realize it, he or she is missing out on a ton of work and money simply because of his or her sour personality and inability to be respectful toward me.
+Although the annoying co-worker may not realize it, he or she is missing out on a ton of work and money simply because of his or her sour personality and inability to be respectful toward me and other fellow writers.
+I think it’s hilarious how some of these annoying writers fail to understand there are numerous writers who have both a contractor/client account with the platforms we work on.
+We see everyone from both sides of the fence, and we get to decide which writers are worth working with.

 Tip #3: Understand that annoying co-workers are everywhere